Styling Radio Buttons A CSS Solution

 When we click on the radio value we would like to select, the focus outline does not appear.
 However, when we navigate to the selection via the keyboard, the outline appears as shown in Figure 5.

-Now that we've added hover and focus effects, let's animate the change to make the visual transition between states smoother (Listing 7).
+We added hover and focus effects, let's animate the change to make the visual transition between states smoother (Listing 7).
 On the input itself we will dictate which properties will be transitioned, the speed at which the transition happens, and the amount of time it will take to perform the transition.

 input[type="radio"] {